Charges for managed isolation

 The average weighted cost of a single occupant staying in managed isolation is about $5,520 (incl GST).
 This includes:

 Costs incurred by other agencies, such as Aviation Security, Ministry of Health, the New Zealand Defence Force, and New Zealand Police, are not included in this cost.

 If you are a NZ citizen or resident you will be liable for a charge if:

-- You leave NZ after the regulations came into effect (12.01am on 11 August 2020) and return at a later date.
-This includes people returning to New Zealand after travelling to Australia (including quarantine-free states and territories).
+- you left NZ after the regulations came into effect (12.01am on 11 August 2020) and return at a later date.

 The term 'New Zealand citizen or resident' means NZ citizens (including those in the Cook Islands, Niue and Tokelau) and residence class visa holders.
 It also includes Australian citizens and permanent residents who are ordinarily resident in NZ.

 New charges for temporary entry class visa holders will come into effect at 12.01am on 25 March 2021.